itsjafer/schwab-api/README.md

   * Account information
   * Position information
   * More advanced trading functions
-* Get this setup on a VM or a cloud function
 * Randomize and humanize every click and input interaction